 North Main Street Gateway Mural

 One of Evansville’s most popular murals sits in an unsuspecting spot.
 Painted on the back of a building at 28 W Indiana street, this street art offers a colorful welcome to the North Main Street Neighborhood.
 Stop here to share loud and proud that you love visiting Evansville, Indiana!

 The west side is the perfect spot to start your visit to Evansville.
 Not only will you find so many fun places to eat and drink, but you can also say hello to this mural at Snickerdoodle Art on W Franklin Street.

 Evansville’s shiniest selfie spot is a work of art.
 The Arts Council of Southwestern Indiana commissioned the stainless steel globe on top of a ten-foot-long metal pole, resembling a map marker.
 It reflects the beautiful views of downtown from WNIN at 2 Main Street.

 Old Vanderburgh County Courthouse

 Once you see it, you’ll understand why it’s one of the most photogenic buildings in Evansville.
-The building sits on an entire city block and its dome is one of the most recognizable figures in the Evansville skyline.
-The courthouse was built in 1890 and hasn’t changed much since - both inside and out.
+The building sits on an entire city block and its dome is one of the most recognizable skyline highlights in Evansville.
+The Old Courthouse was built in 1890 and has stood the test of time.